Skip to main content

 • Imaging tests (like x-rays, CT scans, and MRIs, which may mean separate bills for radiologist fees, equipment, and any medicines used for the test)

-• Radiation treatments (implants, external radiation, or both)
+• Radiation treatments (external radiation, internal radiation, or both)

-• Hospital stays (which can include many types of costs such as drugs, tests, and procedures as well as nursing care, doctor visits, and consults with specialists)
+• Hospital stays (which can include many types of costs such as medicines, tests, and procedures as well as nursing care, doctor visits, and consults with specialists)

 • Surgery (surgeon, anesthesiologist, pathologist, operating room fees, equipment, medicines, and more)

-• Home care (can include equipment, drugs, visits from specially trained nurses, and more)
+• Home care (can include equipment, medicines, visits from specially trained nurses, home care aides, and more)

 • Specialist referrals (other specialty doctors, physical therapy, and others)

-• Transportation costs (This may include the cost of travel to receive treatment, be it by car, plane, train, cab, or bus.
+• Transportation costs (might include the cost of travel to receive treatment by car, airplane, train, cab, or bus.
 In some hospitals or clinics, you may have to pay for parking).

-• Some patients need hotels or lodging during treatment.
-The American Cancer Society might be able to help if you need lodging closer to treatment
+• Some people with cancer might need a place to stay if they live far from where treatment is given.
+The American Cancer Society might be able to help if you need lodging closer to treatment.

 What to ask about the costs of your cancer treatment

-• For each of my treatment options, how much will my insurance pay and how much will I have to pay myself?
+• For each of my treatment options, how much will I have to pay myself?

 • Does my health insurance company need to pre-approve or pre-certify any part of the treatment before I start?

-• Is there any way I can get help paying for my treatment?
+• Is there any way I can get help paying for my treatment if I need it?
 Who can I talk to about financial assistance or help setting up a payment plan?

-• If you have to stay in the hospital for any of your treatment options, find out if your insurance company needs to pre-approve or pre-certify any services that you will receive during your hospital stay.
-Find out how much your stay might cost and if you will need services such as rehabilitation or home health care after you leave the hospital.
+• How likely am I to have to stay in the hospital for any of my treatment or side effects?
+Will my insurance company need to pre-approve or pre-certify any services that I get during my hospital stay?
+How much might my stay cost?
+Will I need services such as physical therapy or home health care after I leave the hospital?

 What to ask about health insurance coverage of your treatment

-Out-of-pocket costs are those you have to pay because your health insurance doesn’t or after your insurance company has paid its portion.
-These costs can add up quickly and may make it hard for you to pay for other things you need.
-You’ll want to be sure that your health insurance company pays or reimburses the bulk of your medical expenses.
-This means you’ll need to
+Out-of-pocket costs are those you have to pay, such as your deductible, co-payments and co-insurance.
+Most insurance plans have a max that you will pay for the year.
+This is called a “max out of pocket”.
+Your max out-of-pocket may be high which can make it hard for you to pay for other things you need.
+You’ll want to be sure that your health insurance plan pays a large part of your medical expenses.
+This means you’ll need to:

-• Know the terms of your insurance policy.
+• Know the terms of your insurance plan

-• Be aware of preferred or network doctors, hospitals, or clinics according to your policy.
+• Find out if your plan has preferred or network doctors, hospitals, or clinics

 • Keep careful records of your health care costs

-If any of your treatments might be done by out-of-network doctors or providers, find out about those costs from your insurance company too.
+If any of your treatments might be done by out-of-network doctors or providers, find out about those costs from your insurance company.
 Even when you know the terms of your policy, getting payments can mean re-submitting claims, appealing denials, and much more.

 Patient Access Network Foundation (PANF)